- What are the drop off and pick up times for Day Camp & Socialization?

 Pick up hours: Mon-Fri: 4:00 pm-6:00 pm

 - How do I upload my dog’s vaccines?
 Sign into your account through: https://caninedomain.gingrapp.com/front_end/login/email.
 Click “Upload Files” under the Quick Action section.
-We have to review the files uploaded and update your dog’s records in our system.
+We must review the files uploaded and update your dog’s records in our system.
 This could take up to 30 minutes.
 If you try and make a reservation right after uploading the vaccines, the system will not allow you to complete the reservation.
 Please make sure you are requesting a reservation and uploading files during our Hours of Operation.
 If you are having a hard time getting the documents uploaded, you can text a picture to 915-491-8004.

 - Can I request my own appointments online?
 Yes.
 You can schedule your own reservations.
 Head over to our Sign-Up page and click ” New Customer” to register.
 To sign into your account, click the link: https://caninedomain.gingrapp.com/front_end/login/email